-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach(check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence ii.
+ii.
 If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

-Interval =

-Other Specify: Annually Stratified Describe Group:

-Continuously and Ongoing Other Specify:

-Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

-State Medicaid Agency Weekly

-Operating Agency Monthly

-Sub-State Entity Quarterly

-Other Specify: Annually

-Continuously and Ongoing

-Other Specify:

-i.
-Describe the States method for addressing individual problems as they are discovered.
-Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the state to document these items.

-State financial oversight exists to ensure claims are coded and paid in accordance with the reimbursement methodology in the approved waiver.
-Claims payment issues are the responsibility of MHD.
-MHD works to resolve payment issues as they are identified by MHD or SHCN.
-Remediation occurs through changes in policy, procedure, CIMOR or MMIS system edits, or through the finalization of audits.

-MHD staff run reports annually to ensure payments are made accurately and any corrections made to the system are operational.

-When payment issues are identified, MHD staff generates a System Problem Assistance Request to the state fiscal agent requesting information as to why a claim is not paying correctly.
-The state fiscal agent reviews the claims data to determine why a claim is not processing correctly.
-Once the problem is identified, the fiscal agent makes corrections to fix the problem.
-MHD staff review test documentation to ensure that the actions taken by the fiscal agent remedy the situation.

-When an overpayment or underpayment has occurred, MHD recycles claims to pay or recoup appropriate funds.

-MMAC is responsible for provider reviews and identifying incorrect billings due to inadequate documentation, coding or unit errors, or other findings.
+n for 1915(c) HCBS Waiver: Draft MO.039.00.04 - Jul 01, 2023 Page 152 of 174 hods for Remediation/Fixing Individual Problems i.
+Describe the States method for addressing individual problems as they are discovered. regarding responsible parties and GENERAL methods for problem correction.
+In addit the methods used by the state to document these items. - State financial oversight exists to ensure claims are coded and paid in accordance with methodology in the approved waiver.
+Claims payment issues are the responsibility of resolve payment issues as they are identified by MHD or DSDS.
+Remediation occurs procedure, CIMOR or MMIS system edits, or through the finalization of audits.
+MHD.
+MHD works to MHD staff run reports annually to ensure payments are made accurately and any corrare operational. rections made to the system When payment issues are identified, MHD staff generates a System Problem Assistance agent requesting information as to why a claim is not paying correctly.
+The state fiscondata to determine why a claim is not processing correctly.
+Once the problem is identic corrections to fix the problem.
+MHD staff review test documentation to ensure that the agent remedy the situation. al agent reviews the claims ified, the fiscal agent makes When an overpayment or underpayment has occurred, MHD recycles claims to pay or r recoup appropriate funds.
+MMAC is responsible for provider reviews and identifying incorrect billings due to incoding or unit errors, or other findings. adequate documentation, c.
+Timelines